BIOSCI 324 : Plant Pathology and Symbiosis

 |Capability 6:||Social and Environmental Responsibilities|

-- Demonstrate an understanding of the key concepts in plant pathology and symbiosis (Capability 1 and 4)
+- Explain the key concepts in plant pathology and symbiosis (Capability 1 and 4)

-- Demonstrate an understanding of the general properties, disease cycles, and epidemiology of plant pathogens (Capability 1, 2 and 4)
+- Describe the general properties, disease cycles, and epidemiology of plant pathogens (Capability 1, 2 and 4)

-- Demonstrate an understanding of the principles (including social and cultural) underlying the control of plant diseases (Capability 1, 2, 4 and 6)
+- Explain the principles (including social and cultural) underlying the control of plant diseases (Capability 1, 2, 4 and 6)

 - Recognise and critically assess common symptoms of viral, bacterial and fungal diseases, and of herbivory (Capability 1 and 2)

-- Demonstrate an ability to comprehend and critically analyse the influence of factors on disease progress and establishment of mutualistic interactions (Capability 1 and 2)
+- Comprehend and critically analyse the influence of factors on disease progress and establishment of mutualistic interactions (Capability 1 and 2)

-- Explain and contrast morphological versus molecular approaches for the classification of organisms that interact with plants (Capability 1 and 2)
+- Compare and contrast morphological versus molecular approaches for the classification of organisms that interact with plants (Capability 1 and 2)

-- Use techniques for the isolation, culture, identification, and study of plant pathogens and symbionts (Capability 1, 3, 4, 5 and 6)
+- Develop skills in use techniques for the isolation, culture, identification, and study of plant pathogens and symbionts (Capability 1, 3, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|